Safe School Climate Plan - Anti-Bullying

 2. Parents or guardians of students may also file written reports of suspected bullying.

-1. The safe school climate specialist shall investigate or supervise the investigation of all reports of bullying and ensure that such investigation is completed promptly after receipt of any written reports.
+1. The safe school climate specialist shall investigate or supervise the investigation of all reports of bullying and ensure that such investigation is completed promptly after receipt of any written reports and that the parents or guardians of the student alleged to have committed an act or acts of bullying and the parents or guardians of the student against whom such alleged act or acts were directed receive prompt notice that such investigation has commenced.

 2. The safe school climate specialist shall review any anonymous reports.
 No disciplinary action shall be taken solely on the basis of an anonymous report.